-The Goodwin team advising Forest City was led by partners Michael Glazer and Diane McCabe and included partner Mark Kirshenbaum, counsel Jeff Wutzke and associates Mary McQuinn, Reade Everett and Eric Hinz.
+The Goodwin team advising Forest City was led by partners Michael Glazer and Diane McCabe and associates Mary McQuinn and Reade Everett.

 More information about the joint venture and development plans can be found in the press release.
 The agreement attracted significant media attention including articles in The Wall Street Journal, Bloomberg and Businessweek.